 March 31, 2023 Form 10-Q page 66 and June 30, 2023 Form 10-Q page 74.
-In May and July 2023, the BPU issued two Energy Efficiency Framework Orders for the second energy efficiency program cycle to be implemented by electric and natural gas distribution companies pursuant to the New Jersey Clean Energy Act of 2018.
-In September, the BPU extended the October 2023 date for utility program submissions to December 2023.
+In May and July 2023, the BPU issued two Energy Efficiency Framework Orders for the second energy efficiency program cycle to be implemented by electric and natural gas distribution companies pursuant cash flows due to the New Jersey Clean Energy Act retroactive, strict, and joint and several nature of 2018.
+In September, liability under the BPU extended the October 2023 date for utility program submissions to December 2023. federal Superfund law.